Landscaping in North Central Florida: Summer Mulch Matters

-First, it acts as a protective cover for your soil, effectively shading your plant’s roots and keeping them several degrees cooler than the surrounding non-mulched soil.
+Mulch effectively shades your plant’s roots, keeping them several degrees cooler than the surrounding, non-mulched soil.

-A good mulch will act like a sponge, collecting moisture during rainy times and distributing it to the plant’s root zone during breaks.
+A good mulch will act like a sponge, collecting moisture during rainy times, distributing it to the plant’s root zone during breaks, avoiding evaporation, and increasing aeration.
 While you should still be watering your plants during the summer, a dry spell can often catch us off guard and cause us to forget to water our plants.
-Think of mulch as irrigation insurance, you might not always need it during the summer, but when you do it can make all the difference.
+Think of mulch as irrigation insurance, you might not always need it during the summer, but when you do, it can make all the difference.

 Mulch Your Plants for Summer